dvdbisong/dvdbisong.github.io/_posts/2018-01-17-datalab-vs-sagemaker.md

 This functionality makes Google Datalab quite flexible because other packages like Keras can be installed to the Datalab compute instance.

 This feature is also present in Amazon SageMaker.
-New packages can be installed into the notebook server under the `conda` environment.
-For example, one can install Keras into SageMaker notebooks by running the code:
+New packages can be installed into the notebook server by the command shell by prefixing a `!` before keying in the command.
+For example, Keras can be installed into SageMaker notebooks by running the code:

 ```bash
 !conda install -c conda-forge keras --yes